 When we first enter the Profaned Capital, we find a number of shoddy wooden platforms erected in the building closest to Irithyll Dungeon.
 These makeshift renovations continue up to the city church where the royal court sorcerers’ handiwork can be found.
 Laying everywhere in-between are a sloppy mess of ladders and unused platforms.
 Furnishing the original “room” are tables, barrels, and bookshelves with plenty of reading material.
 And lying there dead on the floor is Gilligan.
 Dark Souls II‘s infamous ladder seller had been busy building a workspace and paths into the source of the Profaned Flame, and not just for him if the number of chairs there is any indication.
 More than likely, The Undead was hired to set all this up so that Sulyvahn could study on-site, exploring the church and pouring over books for reference as he researched the city’s most peculiar flame.
 From the riches scattered around camp, we can infer that Gilligan’s pay was to be the treasure abandoned in the ruins, but his cadaver suggests that the young sorcerer ultimately reneged on their deal — to be fair, it was a poor job typical of Gilligan.

 Once his research into the Profaned Flame was done, Sulyvahn most likely saw no further use for serving under Gwyndolin.
-By broadening his magical horizons to beyond the god’s knowledge, the young sorcerer had proved the Darkmoon faith to be a limiter on learning all of sorceries’ mysteries.
+By broadening his magical horizons to beyond the god, the young sorcerer had proved the Darkmoon faith to be a limiter on learning all the world’s mysteries.
 Why blindly obey a teacher you find wanting?
-Sulyvahn had always aspired for greater things, and one of the spells that the Pontiff casts during his boss fight greatly resembles Soul Spear, meaning that the young man may have begun learning directly from the sorcerers of the Profaned Capital.
-Nonetheless, the description for the Greatsword of Judgment notes its magic power to be a darker blue than the Darkmoon and a reflection of Sulyvahn’s true nature; this is best illustrated by concept art portraying streaks of dark blue intermingled among the standard blue magic.
+Sulyvahn had always aspired for greater things, and one of the spells that the Pontiff casts is an autonomous clone whose illusory body can freely overlap with his own — certainly unconventional sorcery.
+Indeed, the description for the Greatsword of Judgment notes its magic power to be a darker blue than the Darkmoon and a reflection of Sulyvahn’s true nature.
+This is best illustrated by concept art portraying streaks of dark blue intermingled among the standard blue magic, with Sulyvahn in-game casting sorcery with a more purple hue.
 If the Darkmoon is a sliver of light away from the Dark, then Sulyvahn’s magic dangerously straddles the line.

 Sword held in Pontiff Sulyvahn’s left hand.
 It is a ceremonial blade that takes the name of the moon’s judgment, but its magic power is closer to sorcery than the moon.